-16.9.5 Manpower
+16.10.5 Manpower

-The mine plan assume that Cotabambas will operate seven days a week, twenty-four hours per day with four crews rotating to fill the mine roster of 12 hours per shift.
-Owner manpower rises to 409 mine employees in Year 2.
-This figure includes technical staff, operators, and mine maintenance.
+The mine plan assumes that Cotabambas will operate seven days a week, 24 hours per day with four crews rotating to fill the mine roster of 12 hours per shift.
+Owner manpower rises to 454 mine employees in Year 2.
+This figure includes technical staff, operators, mine maintenance and mine operations general and administrative (G&A) costs.
+Rental trucks will be operated using Owner manpower.